 Crypto Hacks: Learning from Major Security Breaches

-Crypto hacks refer to unauthorised access or breaches in the security systems of cryptocurrency platforms or wallets, resulting in the theft of digital assets.
+Crypto hacks are unauthorized security breaches on cryptocurrency platforms or wallets that lead to the theft of digital assets.

 TABLE OF CONTENTS: